 In the export arena, Ms. Fura brings her extensive knowledge of the intricacies of U.S. export control laws to her representation of companies.
 Her work in this area extends to representation before the Bureau of Industry & Security, the Directorate of Defense Trade Controls, the Office of Foreign Assets Control and the Bureau of the Census, and includes the development of comprehensive Export Management Systems as well as performing self-assessments of companies’ existing export compliance programs and policies.
 Besides conducting comprehensive reviews/program development, Ms. Fura also provides advocacy for clients on individual commodity jurisdiction requests, export license applications, Technical Assistance Agreements/Manufacturing License Agreements, and deemed export and re-export controls and compliance.
 She also, where necessary, counsels clients on the submission of voluntary self disclosures and issues of export enforcement.

-Nasim has also worked in the private sector as a law firm partner, in-house with two multinational companies, and a trade association.
-She started her career at the U.S. Department of Commerce.
-Nasim is a member of the board of the Washington International Trade Association (WITA).
-She holds an LLM in International & Comparative Law from GW Law School, a JD from the University of Baltimore School of Law, and a BA in History from the University of Michigan.
+Nasim currently serves as Chair of the Board of Directors for the Washington International Trade Association (WITA).
+She holds an LL.M. in International and Comparative Law from the George Washington University Law School, a J.D. from the University of Baltimore School of Law, and a B.A. in History from the University of Michigan.

 Kate Kalutkiewicz is Senior Managing Director at McLarty Associates, where she leads the McLarty trade practice and contributes to the firm’s Europe practice and McLarty Inbound.
 Kate has managed complex challenges around global trade, industrial, and investment policy for nearly two decades.
 Her experience spans roles in government, particularly in Europe and South America, where she honed her skills in negotiating complex international agreements and navigating the nuance around public-private sector interactions.
 Kate most recently served as Head of US Trade Policy for Amazon, where she advocated a broad range of international trade and economic issues with the US Government, touching several sectors, including retail, creative content production and distribution, cloud services, sustainable fleet, autos, and hardline manufacturing.
 Prior to that, Kate served as Special Assistant to the President and Senior Director for International Trade at the National Economic Council, where she developed and led US trade policy initiatives.
 During her White House tenure, she led interagency teams responsible for the US G7 Presidency and US positions on supply chain resiliency and support for the economy during the COVID-19 pandemic.
 Before serving in the White House, Kate was the Senior Trade Representative at the US Mission to the European Union from 2016-2020.
 While in Brussels, she was the USTR’s primary interlocutor with the European Commission and Member State authorities responsible for trade.
 Before her time in Brussels, Kate held the role of USTR’s Director for European Affairs (2011-2016) and served as Associate Chief Negotiator for the US in the Transatlantic Trade and Investment Partnership negotiations.
 She began her career at USTR as its Director for Brazil and the Southern Cone (2007-2011), where she was the principal agency representative for implementing and managing US trade policy in Brazil, Argentina, Chile, Uruguay, and Paraguay.
 Prior to USTR, Kate was a legislative assistant in the office of Senator James Talent (R-MO), where she supported the Senator on issues related to trade, foreign policy, homeland security, immigration, and the judiciary.